ahmedmohamed05/blogs-backend/docs/API.md

 1.  **Initiation**:
     - **Registration**: Registering triggers an OTP.
     - **Login (Unverified)**: Attempting to login with correct credentials on an unverified account triggers an OTP resend.
-    - **Manual Request**: Authenticated users can request an OTP via `/send-otp` (Implementation pending update for unauthenticated access).
+    - **Manual Request**: Authenticated users or users in the forgot password flow can request an OTP via `/send-otp`.

 2.  **Completion**:
-    - The user submits the OTP to `POST /verify-otp` with their email.
+    - The user submits the OTP to `POST /verify-account` (for registration) or `POST /reset-password` (for password recovery) with their email.
-    - On success, the server issues full authentication cookies (`accessToken`, `refreshToken`) and returns the user profile, effectively logging them in.
+    - On success, the server issues full authentication cookies (`accessToken`, `refreshToken`) and returns the user profile, effectively logging them in (for verification).

-This allows `verify-otp` to act as a final authentication step.
+This allows `verify-account` to act as a final authentication step for new users.